Information for Incoming Students

 Before applying you should inform yourself about the academic offer at the respective university unit of the University of Montenegro.
 All lectures at the UoM are held in Montenegrin language.

 In order to become an exchange student at the University of Montenegro you should first be nominated by your home university.
-You can find necessary information about the nomination procedure at your home university.
+You can find the necessary information about the nomination procedure at your home university.

 After you are nominated by your home university, you will be contacted by the respective coordinator of the University of Montenegro and you will be required to submit an application form.